futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 # Open Questions

 * Do we support composite primary keys?
+* How to choose primary keys if they are not defined by user explicitly?
-* Should we colocate SQL executor with K2 storage node?
+* Should we colocate a SQL executor with a K2 storage node?
 * How to integrate PG transactions with K2S3 transaction protocol?
 * How to partition tables in a database to different K2 collection/partitions?
-* Should we partition index storage into multiple collections/partitions to scale index scans?
-Should we place the indexes on the same storage partition for the same table?
 * Should we support backfill indexes?
-* Should the SQL executor starts one PG child process or multiple ones so that one PG instance associates with one core?
+* Should the SQL executor start one PG child process or multiple ones so that one PG instance associates with one core?
-* Who is responsible for collection/partitions assignment if we use range hash, i.e., the storage layer or the coordinator?
-* How to handle dropping columns on the K2 storage node(s)?
+* How to handle dropping columns and dropping tables on the K2 storage node(s)?
-* Do we read records in batch by pagination or in a streaming fashion during a data/index scan?
+* Do we read records in batch by pagination or in a streaming fashion during a data scan or an index scan?
 * How to handle users/roles?